sblantipodi/firefly_luciferin/docs/index.md

 ### In this release:

+- ***No firmware update required***
+- **Added HSL control panel.**
+  The new HSL tuning control panel contains settings used to adjust the Hue, Saturation, and Lightness of the LED strip.
+HSL tuning can be used to make slight shifts in hue to individual colors, to desaturate specific colors and to brighten or darken those colors.
+Thanks @kopidoo for the help in this release.
+- Changing the color temperature / brightness requires restarting the screen capture to take effect.
+Fixed.
+- Improved multi monitor support on Linux.

+### In the previous release:

 - ***Breaking changes***: requires `Glow Worm Luciferin` firmware (v5.7.2).
 - **Added profiles** for fast switching between modes via tray icon.
 - **Added new themes:**